tejas4545/Tejasinstafollow/README.md

-# Tejasinstafollow
+# Tejasinstahack

-copy version edition.
+#made by me....
 Pay me some cookies bitcoin adress-1JbGADGXhL89LoTKWBrbjgSVcFEPatdVEj

+#It increase your instagram followers

 ¢=pkg inatall git